ahaenggli/AzureAD-LDAP-wrapper/README.md

 ### LDAP_SAMBANTPWD_MAXCACHETIME (optional, default: infinity)

 Maximum time in minutes that defines how long a cached sambaNTPassword hash can be used (for login and samba access).
 After that time, a user has to login 'normal' via the bind method (e.g. dsm-web-gui) to reset the cached value.
 As default there is no time limit (-1=infinity).
+If this time limit is set to 0, no samba access is possible and therefore no password hash is cached.

+### LDAP_DAYSTOKEEPDELETEDUSERS (optional, default: 7)

+Defines the number of days after deletion in Azure after which an entry is also removed in the wrapper.
+By default, te deletion in the wrapper takes place about 7 days later.
+The reason for the  delay is simple: A user could also no longer be in the wrapper due to a misconfigured filter (env var).
+But just because of such an error, users (and their cached password hashes) should not be deleted immediately.
+However, you can set the value to 0 to delete a user/group immediately.
+Use a negative value like -1 to keep everything in the wrapper and not delete anything.

 ### LDAPS_CERTIFICATE